title ix

 The University has designed policies to ensure our campus community is in compliance with Title IX and meeting the requirements of the Clery Act, Violence Against Women Act, Title VI, Title VII, the Rehabilitation Act of 1973, the Americans with Disabilities Act, and applicable state and federal laws.

-University Policies for Title IX Related items Prior to August 1, 2024:
+University Policies for Title IX Related items:

 ○ Policy against Harassment, Sexual Misconduct, Relationship Violence, and Stalking